 We're inspired by the ability to create with our hands.
-We often think, how can we re-create something we frequently use, using our own hands.
-We've become obsessed with making products that can be useful.
-Such as wallets, scarfs, hats, t-shirts, stickers, etc. As artists with degrees in fine art, we love to implement traditional techniques in our work.
+We often think, how can we re-create something we frequently use, by hand.
+We've made it our goal to create products that can be useful, such as wallets, scarfs, hats, screen-printed t-shirts, tattoo aftercare, etc. As artists with degrees in Fine Art, we love to implement traditional techniques in our work.
 Whether it's painting with oils, drawing with graphite, or printing photos with traditional black and white chemicals, we are always experimenting with the combination of old ways and new ways

 We love working with other artists and communicating with creative minds.
 We try our very best to maintain our space as a multimedia venue, with an open mind towards art shows and musical performances.
 At DORK Tattoo Parlour we have hosted music shows with local art, and themed parties with tattoo specials.

 Being an artist is far from a selfish career.
 Art is something we should love to share and contribute to our local communities and beyond.
-Since our beginning in Louisville, KY we have taught young creatives in community center, The Neighborhood House, how to express themselves using different mediums than what they're used to.
-Such as painting with acrylics, drawing still life's with graphite, designing logos to screen-print on t-shirts, and creating pinhole cameras from Altoid cans.
-This expanded their understanding of art beyond doodles on construction paper.
+Since our beginning in Louisville, KY we have taught young creatives in community center, The Neighborhood House.
+We've guided youth on how to express themselves and think outside the box, using various mediums, such as painting with inks and acrylics, drawing still life's with graphite, designing logos to screen-print on t-shirts, and creating pinhole cameras from repurposed Altoid cans.
+This expanded their understanding of art beyond what they were provided at the time.

 It's our goal to continue teaching classes to youth interested in the arts.
-DORK Tattoo Parlour is more than capable of hosting classes and displaying the art work of students.
-We will continue to plan and synthesize the means to hold educational courses in the arts within the walls of the tattoo shop.
-Stay tuned, and if you would like to contribute or contact us, feel free to send us an email at firstname.lastname@example.org .
+We will continue to plan and synthesize the means to hold educational courses in the arts within our walls, and ultimately our community.
+Stay tuned, and if you would like to contribute or contact us, feel free to send us an email at email@example.com .